segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-cloud/index.md

 4. **Review mappings**: Verify that the fields in the sample event are mapped correctly.

 > info ""
-> If you are using the Friendbuy web mode destination to handle events that are generated in the browser as recommended then when configuring the event trigger in the cloud mode destination you may need to add an extra condition to prevent events that come from Analytics.js calls from being handled by both the web mode and cloud mode destinations.
-For example, if you are configuring a Track Purchase action in the cloud mode destination to handle purchases that are part of a recurring subscription, you might want to add an event property named `source` with the value `data center` to the recurring purchase events that you submit to Segment's REST interface and then add a condition on that property in the action's trigger so that only Order Completed events in which the Event Property `source` has the value `data center` are handled by that action.
-This will prevent ordinary purchases that are sent from Analytics.js and processed by the Friendbuy cloud mode destination for being sent a second time by the web mode destination.
+> If you use the Friendbuy web mode destination to handle events generated in the browser as recommended, then when you configure the event trigger in the cloud mode destination you might need to add an extra condition to prevent events that come from Analytics.js calls from being handled by both the web and cloud mode destinations.
+For example, if you configure a Track Purchase action in the cloud mode destination to handle purchases for a recurring subscription, you might want to add an event property named `source` with the value `data center` to the recurring purchase events that you submit to Segment's REST interface.
+Then, add a condition on that property in the action's trigger so that only Order Completed events in which the Event Property `source` has the value `data center` are handled by that action.
+This prevents ordinary purchases sent from Analytics.js and processed by the Friendbuy cloud mode destination from being sent a second time by the web mode destination.

 ### Configuring action fields